Channel 4 is committed to protecting your personal information, being transparent about what data we hold and giving you

 • We will email you occasionally about the digital products and services within All 4 that you have signed up for (for example, to provide you with password reminders or to contact you about content you have submitted to us via our digital products and services) so that we are able to deliver these services to you.
 We may also invite you to participate in surveys from time to time to help us understand what you think about our programmes, products and services, and in turn make them better.

 I am a user aged 16 or under

-Please note that you need to be 16 or over to register with Channel4.com.
+Please note that you need to be 16 or over to register with All 4.
 However, some of the digital products and services within All 4 (such as educational games and websites) may be specifically aimed at younger audiences.
 In these cases, if you are aged 16 or under, please speak to your parent/guardian to get their permission before you provide any personal information to Channel 4 because without this consent, you are not allowed to provide us with personal information.
 We may also ask for your parent/guardian’s contact details so that we can check they are happy for you to use All 4.

 This policy only applies to our use of your information via All 4.
 Therefore, it does not apply to third party websites to which Channel 4 might provide links or on which Channel 4 content is embedded.

-Equally, it is important to note that when you access Channel 4’s Digital Products and Services via a social networking site, such as Facebook or Twitter, that site may also collect and use your information.
+Equally, it is important to note that when you access All 4 via a social networking site, such as Facebook or Twitter, that site may also collect and use your information.
 So, we would advise you to check the privacy policies for those social networking sites and applications to see how your information is being used.

 What about third party behavioural advertising?

-Channel 4 may use third party advertising networks and servers to provide some of the display advertisements which you see on our Digital Products and Services.
+Channel 4 may use third party advertising networks and servers to provide some of the display advertisements which you see on All 4.